timofeysie/acknowledge/notes/Core Java.md

 A 64-bit register can store 2tt64 (over 18 quintillion or 1.8×10 to the 19th power) different values.
 Hence, a processor with 64-bit memory addresses can directly access 264 bytes (=16 exbibytes) of byte-addressable memory.

-An integer literal may be expressed in (base) - prefix
+An integer literal may be expressed in: (base) - prefix
-decimal (base 10)
+decimal (base 10) - none
 hexadecimal (base 16) - 0x or 0X
-octal (base 8) - 0 followed by one or more of the ASCII digits 0 through 7 binary (base 2) - 0b or 0B followed by one or more of the ASCII digits 0 or 1
+octal (base 8) - 0 followed by one or more of the ASCII digits 0 through 7
+binary (base 2) - 0b or 0B followed by one or more of the ASCII digits 0 or 1

 The largest positive hexadecimal, octal, and binary literals of type int - each of which represents the decimal value 2147483647 (2 to the power of 31 - 1) - are respectively:
 0x7fff_ffff